DallanQ/sleeping_gods_3/Manual.md

 Designer's Note: Failure doesn't always mean that you aren't able to complete your task.
 Occasionally it does, but often it just means that you suffer injury or negative consequences in your effort to complete the task.

+#### Failure Example (page 20)
-Failure Example In the choice below, Tom achieves 7 skill, so he must apply the listed failure effects.
+In the choice below, Tom achieves 7 skill, so he must apply the listed failure effects.
 He takes 7 damage.
 He also must place a venom token on one of his crew members.
 He reads the failure description and then turns to 54.6, continuing as normal.

 A. Search for their trail and follow it into the desert.
 PERCEPTION 10 Fail: -7 health & gain 1 venom.
 (The crew runs into and steps on a pack of sand-colored cobras.)
 (Turn to 54.6)

+#### Challenge Example (page 20)
-Challenge Example Cid must complete this challenge:
+Cid must complete this challenge:

 A. Climb the vine-covered cliff.
 STRENGTH 7 Fail: -8 health (Turn to 16.9)